Home / Ottawa

 Tour the Gothic-style Parliament Buildings overlooking the confluence of the rivers Ottawa, Rideau and Gatineau.
 The 92 metre (302 ft) Peace Tower affords a panoramic view of the city and its surroundings.
 Witness the colourful Changing the Guard daily in July and August on the Hill.
 Come back in the evening for Mosaika, a free colourful sound and light show projected onto the Parliament Buildings; it's a powerful journey through Canada's physical, historical and cultural landscapes.

 Spend a day or two museum-hopping.
-Do not miss the Canadian Museum of Civilization and the Canadian War Museum – both considered cultural and architectural wonders.
+Do not miss the Canadian Museum of History and the Canadian War Museum – both considered cultural and architectural wonders.
 There’s also the newly revitalized Canadian Museum of Nature, plus the Canada Aviation & Space Museum, Canada Science and Technology Museum, Royal Canadian Mint and many others.
 Indulge your passion for the arts at the National Arts Centre and National Gallery of Canada.
 Admire beautiful antiques at Rideau Hall, the residence of the Governor General of Canada.

 Stroll the cobblestone courtyards of the ByWard Market, one of Canada’s oldest and largest markets with an eclectic collection of boutiques, fruit, vegetable and flower vendors, restaurants and nightlife.
 Be sure to sample a BeaverTail, a sweet local delicacy.